bertomartin/nickjj.github.io/_posts/2016-07-29-transform-a-toshiba-chromebook-cb35-into-a-linux-development-environment-with-galliumos.md

 #### What type of ports does it have?

 It has 1x USB 3.0 port and 2x USB 2.0 ports along with a proper 3.5mm headphone jack and an HDMI port.
+It also packs a full size SD slot.
 That's good enough for me.

 It's missing a USB-c port which kind of stinks but it's not a deal breaker.